MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-OCA02-EDA.md

 \begin{center}\includegraphics[width=0.6\linewidth]{03-OCA02-EDA_files/figure-latex/unnamed-chunk-8-1} \end{center}

-\vspace{2in}

-9. From the segmented bar plot, which level of light has the highest proportion of `No Myopia`?
+10. From the segmented bar plot, which level of light has the highest proportion of `No Myopia`?

 \vspace{0.5in}

+\newpage

 We could also create a mosaic plot of the data, shown below.